W3 Company - Operational Timeline

 11Mar

 1120H at YS493625 there was an accident on the weapons range outside the Horseshoe, x3 ARVN and x1 NZ were accidentally wounded when x1 ARVN trod on a M79 blind [unexploded projectile].
-All ARVN WIA were evacuated with shrapnel wounds, 1x NZ WIA was moved to 8 Fd Amb Nui Dat for treatment to cut lip. [who was the NZ WIA..?]
+All ARVN WIA were evacuated with shrapnel wounds, 1x NZ WIA was moved to 8 Fd Amb Nui Dat for treatment to a cut lip. [who was the NZ WIA..?]
 Maj Torrance requested the mine clearing APC GEORGE do a sweep of the range the following morning but the engineers advised that GEORGE was designed to detonate pressure initiated devices and might not be useful for the clearance of unexploded ammunition.

 12 MarARVN waiting on range ourside Horseshoe Hill